Ap0c/json-api-js/README.md

 ## A Note on Browser Compatibility

-This script is designed to work with both Node and in the browser.
+This script is designed to work with both Node and in the browser using Browserify.
 However, it uses certain features from ES6 that may not work in some browsers.
 [Babel](https://babeljs.io) is used to get round this, and is included as a development dependency.
-Either use the pre-compiled `json-api.js` file, or recompile it with babel (recommended as the pre-compiled version may not be up-to-date):
+Either use the pre-compiled `json-api.js` file, or recompile it with Babel and Browserify (recommended as the pre-compiled version may not be up-to-date):

 ```js
 npm run build